- Amalgams and free radicals

 Mercury is found in the earth’s crust and is ubiquitous in the environment.
 Thus, even without amalgam fillings, everyone has small but measurable blood and urine levels.
 Amalgam fillings raise these levels slightly, but this has no clinical significance.

-There is ample evidence that amalgams do indeed raise mercury levels, in both blood and urine, and that they do so significantly.
-(R)
+There is ample evidence that amalgams do indeed raise mercury levels, in both blood and urine, and that they do so significantly.5

-This study of Swedish women actually found fewer health complaints in a high amalgam group than in a group with lower amounts of amalgam filling.
+A study of Swedish women actually found fewer health complaints in a high amalgam group than in a group with lower amounts of amalgam filling.7

 This report, by the European Commission on Health and Human Protection, argued that mercury fillings were in essence “safe,” and that it was the removal process that was the riskiest for dentists and patients: